n43ee7/tick-tack/README.md

 # Parent Repo: https://github.com/n43ee7/konect

 Simple VB.net based Console Tick-Tac-Toe game that you can use for your literlly anything.
 Uploaded for my Computer Assignment again but same old rules

+Made by Nabeel Ur Rehman Nayyar